 A 20-minute follow-up session to evaluate your success

-Benefits of the CDA’s Virtual Health Coaching Service:
+Benefits of the Diabetes Canada’s Virtual Health Coaching Service:

 Increase your self-confidence, motivation and skills to better self-manage your diabetes and improve your overall health

 Receive tools to help you make and sustain healthy behavioural choices throughout your diabetes journey